• Skip to primary navigation

 Result:

-The results that are obtained from the clinical trials recently led to the approval of the first therapeutic cancer vaccine by the U.S. Food and Drug Administration.
+The results obtained from the clinical trials recently led to the approval of the first therapeutic cancer vaccine by the U.S. Food and Drug Administration.
 This discovery gives a new treatment modality for cancer management.

 Inspired by: Cancer.net

-This post was orginally published on: October 21, 2018 and was updated on: January 31, 2019.
+This post was originally published on October 21, 2018 and was updated on April 2, 2021.

 Related Stories

-Dr. Hafsa Akbar Ali
+About Dr. Hafsa Akbar Ali

-I have a MBBS from King Edward Medical University and did my clinical training at Pakistan’s Mayo Hospital, one of the most prestigious medical institutions in South Asia.
-My passion for medicine led me to pursue postgraduate training in the US as well, where I received an MD.
-My writing at TechEngage covers the latest advancements in medical technology.
+My passion for medicine motivated me to pursue a MBBS from King Edward Medical University, as well as clinical training at Pakistan’s renowned Mayo Hospital, one of the most esteemed medical institutions in South Asia.
+I then went on to further my studies in the US, attaining an MD.
+Now, I write for TechEngage, exploring the latest breakthroughs in medical technology.

 Reader Interactions

 Please read our comment policy before submitting your comment.
-Your email address will not be used or publish anywhere.
+Your email address will not be used or published anywhere.
 You will only receive comment notifications if you opt to subscribe below.

 Primary Sidebar